tempe-techie/blog/content/posts/accuracy-weighted-opinion-markets.md

 The key shift:

-👉 You aren't rewarded for agreeing with the majority.
+- You are **not** rewarded for agreeing with the majority.
-👉 You're rewarded for correctly estimating what the majority will be.
+- You're rewarded for correctly estimating what the majority will be.

 So even if you're in the minority opinion, you can still profit, as long as you accurately gauge where the crowd will land.